igraph/python-igraph/README.md

 later installed, and of course Python 3.7 or later.
 First extract the source to a suitable directory.
-If you launch the Developer command prompt and navigate to the directory where you extracted the source code, you should be able to build and install igraph using `python setup.py install`
+If you launch the Developer command prompt and navigate to the directory where you extracted the source code, you should be able to build and install igraph using `pip install .`, assuming that you have `pip` installed in your Python environment.

 You may need to set the architecture that you are building on explicitly by setting the environment variable